 There are a lot of decisions that come into play when considering a renovation.
-Wether it be for your kitchen, bathroom, or laundry room, you should first define your design aesthetic.
+Whether it is for your kitchen, bathroom, or laundry room, you should first define your design aesthetic.
 Are you more modern, country, traditional, or contemporary?
-Whichever style you choose, there is most likely a door profile to best suite your design.
+Whichever style you choose, there is most likely a door profile to best suit your design.
 Let’s begin!

 If you’re leaning more towards a modern or contemporary take on your kitchen, flat cabinets are probably your best option.
-Although you can definitely mount hardware on your flat panelled cabinets, this particular design offers a visually clean space by not having any handles visible.
-You can achieve this look with either a push to open system, or very small & thin handles on the corner of each cabinet.
+Although you can definitely mount hardware on your flat paneled cabinets, this particular design offers a visually clean space by not having any handles visible.
+You can achieve this look with either a push-to-open system or very small & thin handles on the corner of each cabinet.
 We love the look of a matt grey or white with this type of profile.
-You can combine it with a wood melamine to bring in some warmth or to add a little diversity.
+You can combine it with wood melamine to bring in some warmth or to add a little diversity.

 We also think it’s very beautiful when you pair a shaker cabinet profile in a painted finish with flat drawers.
 If you notice in the picture below, the top drawers are flat panels paired with shaker drawers below.

-Raised panelled cabinet doors are like shaker panels, but more ornate.
-The centre panel is raised rather than recessed, hence the name.
+Raised paneled cabinet doors are like shaker panels, but more ornate.
+The center panel is raised rather than recessed, hence the name.
 This style can be combined with many different door profiles, such as shaker, as seen below, or a more detailed style of shaker.
 This is not something that we specify much of these days but in some cases, may still be applicable.

 Designed by: Hagstrom Builder